All Episodes

 Despite all the rhetoric, liberals have failed to convince America that their way is the best way to move Washington forward.

-The offending invocation of Reagan's legacy comes from the House Democrats in the form of a 54-second video, featuring audio from a September 87 radio address in which the former president called on Congress to raise the debt ceiling, warning that the U.S. has a special responsibility to itself and the world to meet its obligations.
+The offending invocation of Reagan's legacy comes from the House Democrats in the form of a 54-second video featuring audio from a September 87 radio address in which the former president called on Congress to raise the debt ceiling, warning that the U.S. has a special responsibility to itself and the world to meet its obligations.

 Quote unquote.

-The House Democrats fashioned those words into a bludgeon aimed at Republicans attempting to lay the blame for Washington's failure to raise the debt cement limit squarely at their feet.
+The House Democrats fashioned those words into a bludgeon aimed at Republicans attempting to lay the blame for Washington's failure to raise the debt limit squarely at their feet.

 But all of the clever rhetoric and recasting of history is designed to distract from the reality on the ground.